GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 Also, I add the following arguments to :gmt-module:`movie`:

 - Fmp4: to create a mp4 video (now it is possible to delete ``-M``).
 - Zs: to remove the temporary files created in the movie-making process.
-Usefull to keep the working directory clean.
+Useful to keep the working directory clean.

     .. code-block:: bash